wombleton/gitlaw-nz/acts/C/Criminal Investigations (Bodily Samples) Act 1995.md

     *   (c) having been given a notice under [section 50B][118] requiring him or her to attend on a specified date and at a specified place and time to give a bodily sample under [Part 2B][51], fails to comply with that notice.

-    (2) Every person commits an offence and is liable on conviction on indictment to imprisonment for a term not exceeding 3 years who---
+    (2) Every person commits an offence and is liable on conviction to imprisonment for a term not exceeding 3 years who---

     *   (a) knowingly falsifies any DNA profile stored on a DNA profile databank, or a [Part 2B][51] temporary databank, by the addition, deletion, or modification of any information in that profile; or